How To Be First In the ATM Cave Belize

 Bats flew around as we went deeper and deeper into the cave.
 At one point I shined my light ahead and had this weird feeling that we were wading through some Disney ride.
 I think this is how I cope with things that seem so amazing and unreal – I actually think of them as being unreal.

-Allie and I didn’t really need to talk much as we kept exchanging glances like, “Holy shit”, can you believe that we are doing this?
-At one point she said to me, “Don’t let me get lost” – I thought to myself – ditto.
+Allie and I didn’t really need to talk much as we kept exchanging glances like, “Holy shit,” can you believe that we are doing this?
+At one point, she said to me, “Don’t let me get lost” – I thought to myself – ditto.
 I had more than a few moments of excitement that turned to worry.
-Worry about – oh my God, what if something goes wrong, I’m responsible for her.
-This parental responsibility takes me by surprise each time and I hate it.
-It’s makes my stomach turn as I can feel the weight on my shoulders.
-If this is parenting then I’m glad I skipped it.
+Worry about – oh my God, what if something goes wrong?
+I’m responsible for her.
+This parental responsibility surprises me each time, and I hate it.
+It makes my stomach turn as I can feel the weight on my shoulders.
+If this is parenting, then I’m glad I skipped it.

-Lenny pointed out artifacts and told us where to step when necessary as we climbed up waterfalls, and avoided jagged rocks, drop-offs, and the occasional giant crayfish.
-Finally we got to a big boulder and he tells us that we are going to climb up to the top, take off our shoes, and go the rest of the way into the chamber.
-I looked at this boulder and where he was pointing as our shoe drop off point and thought – we have to climb up there – holy shit.
+Lenny pointed out artifacts and told us where to step when necessary as we climbed up waterfalls and avoided jagged rocks, drop-offs, and the occasional giant crayfish.
+Finally, we got to a big boulder, and he told us that we were going to climb up to the top, take off our shoes, and go the rest of the way into the chamber.
+I looked at this boulder and where he was pointing as our shoe drop-off point and thought – we have to climb up there – holy shit.
 Allie and I followed in Lenny’s footsteps literally and slowly made our way to the top and deposited our shoes.
 This was definitely an active adventure.

 Dead People